cuzfrog/simple-cmd/README.md

 ### Goals I'm trying to achieve:

 * **Simplicity** - Clients would be able to use it with little effort.
+More complex functionality should be possible and addable.
 * **Versatility** - It has to be powerful enough to tackle those tricky things.
 * **Beauty** - It should provide fluent coding style;
- It should able to generate formatted usage console info.
+ It should be able to generate formatted usage console info.
 * **Strictness** - As a library, it should be well structured, documented and self-encapsulated.

 ![openstack-help](/usage-pic/openstack-help.png) ![cp-help](/usage-pic/cp-help.png)